 We use the European sovereign debt crisis as a natural experiment to analyze how global banks respond to shocks and the extent to which these institutions transmit shocks across countries.
+In particular, we analyze the differential effects on banks' balance sheets due to differences across bank portfolio holdings of sovereign debt from Greece, Italy, Ireland, Portugal, and Spain (GIIPS).
+We consider that the sovereign debt crisis in these European countries is largely exogenous to the US economy and banking system.
+The exogeneity of the shock allows us to identify the transmission mechanism through foreign banks in the US.
 The analysis in this section is similar in spirit to the one in Cetorelli and Goldberg (2012b) and Correa, Sapriza, and Zlate (2016), but with an emphasis on the distinction between foreign subsidiaries and foreign branches operating in the United States.
-In a nutshell, we find that after the European sovereign debt crisis: 1) US-based branches of exposed European banks reduced their assets in the United States while US-based subsidiaries of exposed European banks did not experience a decline in assets; 2) the probability that a US branch received an intrafirm transfer from an exposed parent increased, and the amount of the transfer increased; and 3) there was a flight of uninsured wholesale deposits from the US branches of exposed European parents, while both the insured and uninsured deposits of US subsidiaries of exposed European parents were not affected.
+In a nutshell, we find that after the European sovereign debt crisis: 1) US-based branches of exposed European banks reduced their loans in the United States while US-based subsidiaries of exposed European banks did not experience a decline in loans; 2) the probability that a US branch received an intrafirm transfer from an exposed parent increased, and the amount of the transfer increased; and 3) there was a flight of uninsured wholesale deposits from the US branches of exposed European parents, while both the insured and uninsured deposits of US subsidiaries of exposed European parents were not affected.

-We start by assessing the differential response of branches versus subsidiaries by looking at their assets.
+We start by assessing the differential response of branches versus subsidiaries by examining their loans.
 For this purpose, we run the following regression:

-$$a{bt}^e = \alpha + \beta_1 \text{Crisis}t + \beta_2 \text{Exp}b + \beta_3 \text{Crisis}t \times \text{Exp}b + \delta_c + \varepsilon{bt}^e,$$ (1)
+$$l{b,t}^{e} = \alpha + \beta_1 \text{Crisis}t + \beta_2 \text{Exp}b + \beta_3 \text{Crisis}t \times \text{Exp}b + \delta_c + \varepsilon{b,t}^{e},$$ (1)

-where $a{b,t}^e$ is the natural log of total assets of entity e belonging to bank b at time t.
+where $l{b,t}^e$ is the natural log of the total loans issues by entity e belonging to bank b at time t.
 An entity is either an aggregate of US-based branches or an aggregate of US-based subsidiaries belonging to a European banking conglomerate b.
 We run the regression separately for branches and for subsidiaries.
-The dummy variable Crisis $t$ takes the value of 1 for all quarter-years after 2011 (included), while the dummy variable Exp_b takes the value of 1 when parent bank b of entity e is exposed to Greek, Italian, Irish, Portuguese, or Spanish (GIIPS) sovereign debt.
-We classify a bank as exposed if it has GIIPS sovereign debt holdings above the sample median.
-The regression includes parent country fixed effects, denoted by δ_c , to exploit variation in asset holdings across banks from the same host country.
-The results are reported in Table 1 and show that, after the
+The dummy variable Crisis $t$ takes the value of 1 for all quarter-years after Q1-2011 (included), while the dummy variable \exp_b takes the value of 1 when parent bank b of entity e is exposed to GIIPS sovereign debt as of December 2010.
+We classify a bank as exposed if it has positive GIIPS sovereign debt holdings.
+The regression includes parent country fixed effects, denoted by δ_c , to exploit variation in loans across banks from the same host country.
+The results are reported in Table 1 and show that, after the European sovereign debt crisis, US branches of exposed European banks decreased their loans in the United States, while the loans of US subsidiaries of exposed European banks were unaffected.
+The estimated coefficients in the second